I have a Zivver account

 Safety notifications

-Zivver uses safety notifications to inform you when a certain rule is activated.
-The rules that are active depend on the settings of your organization.
-If there is sensitive information in your message or attachment (s), the secure mailing bar can automatically enter and change color.
+Zivver uses safety notifications to inform you when a certain rule is triggered.
+The active rules depend on the settings of your organization.
+If your message or its attachments contain sensitive information, the secure email bar may automatically activate and change color.

-Did you accidentally send a message to a wrong recipient?
-Did you send a wrong attachment?
-You can revoke the Zivver message.
-The message and the attachments immediately become inaccessible to all recipients.
+Did you accidentally send a message to the wrong recipient?
+Did you attach the wrong file?
+You can revoke a Zivver message.
+The message and its attachments immediately become inaccessible to all recipients.

-• A gray, closed envelope mail means that the message has not yet been read by the recipients.
+• A black, closed envelope mail means the message has not yet been read by any recipient.

-• A gray, open envelope drafts means that the message has been read, but not yet by all recipients.
+• A black, open envelope drafts means the message has been read, but not by all recipients.

-• A blue, open envelope drafts means that the message has been read by all recipients.
+• A green, open envelope drafts means the message has been read by all recipients.